ton-community/ton-docs/docs/develop/howto/blockchain-configs.md

 ## Param 28

-This parameter provides the configuration for the Catchain protocol in the TON blockchain.
+This parameter provides the configuration for the Catchain protocol in the TON Blockchain.
 Catchain is the lowest level consensus protocol used in TON to achieve agreement among validators.

 ### Configuration parameters: